 Frequently Asked Questions

 How long does it take to reach $1K/month with an AI content site?
-Based on documented cases, the most common timeline is six to twelve months.
-The bottleneck is not content production – that scales quickly with automation.
-The constraint is Google’s trust-building process and the time to accumulate traffic to reach premium ad network thresholds (Mediavine requires 50,000 sessions/month minimum).
+Based on documented cases, the common timeline is six to twelve months.
+The bottleneck is not draft production – that scales quickly with automation.
+The constraint is Google’s trust-building process, editorial quality, and the time to accumulate traffic to reach premium ad network thresholds.

 What does it actually cost to run one of these models?
-Running costs for mature solo operations range from $75/month (simple SaaS) to $350/month (influencer management with scheduling and reporting tools).
+Running costs for mature solo operations range from roughly $75/month for a simple SaaS workflow to $350/month for influencer management with scheduling and reporting tools.
 LLM API costs specifically run $40–150/month for typical automation workloads at individual scale.
-The economics shifted between 2023 and 2025 as model inference prices fell more than 90%.
+In a business, the larger costs are usually integration, QA, governance, rollout, and ongoing ownership.

 Is the Reddit income data reliable?
 It is self-reported and subject to selection bias – people post wins more than losses.
 Treat specific figures as illustrative ranges, not benchmarks.
-The patterns are more reliable than the exact numbers: the three-category structure is consistent across many independent posts, and the ceiling descriptions are corroborated across multiple accounts over time.
+The patterns are more reliable than the exact numbers: repeatable work was automated, judgment remained human, and growth was limited by distribution, trust, process maturity, or customer acquisition.

 What is the difference between an AI side hustle and AI business automation?
 An AI side hustle is one person running an automated workflow for personal income.
 AI business automation deploys the same types of systems inside a company to replace or augment a team’s workflow.
-The underlying technology is the same; the scale, governance, and integration complexity differ considerably.
+The underlying technology is similar; the scale, governance, integrations, approval paths, data access, and change management are much more complex.
 The AI Automation Agency Services page covers the business model side in more detail.